xMattC/mt5-quant-lib/README.md

 ## Included EA Example

-This repository also includes a full EA (`trend_following_ea.mq5`) that demonstrates how to use the MyLibs framework.
+This repository also includes a full Expert Advisor (EA) (`trend_following_ea.mq5`) that demonstrates how to use the MyLibs framework.

 ### Features of the EA